JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

 ### Query Permissions

-Enterprise customers can set query permissions for a user group.
+Enterprise customers can set query permissions for a user group if you are in the Administrators group.
 A query permission applies the filter constraints on the data that users in the group are allowed to query.
 You can configure permission filters by:

 - Entity class
 - Entity type